compiler-research/CppInterOp/docs/Emscripten-build-instructions.rst

    cd .\llvm-project\
    cp -r ..\patches\llvm\emscripten-clang${{ matrix.clang-runtime }}*
    cp -r ..\patches\llvm\Windows-emscripten-clang${{ matrix.clang-runtime }}*
-   git apply -v Windows-emscripten-clang19-1-CrossCompile.patch git apply -v emscripten-clang19-2-shift-temporary-files-to-tmp-dir.patch git apply -v emscripten-clang19-3-remove-zdefs.patch
+   git apply -v Windows-emscripten-clang20-1-CrossCompile.patch git apply -v emscripten-clang20-2-shift-temporary-files-to-tmp-dir.patch

 We are now in a position to build an emscripten build of llvm by executing the following on Linux and osx